Trade directory · Tuscaloosa metro · Alabama

 Permit Requirements

-City of Tuscaloosa requires permits for HVAC installation, replacement, and major repairs.
-Permit fees range $50-200 depending on system size.
-Electrical permits may be required separately for new installations.
+City of Tuscaloosa requires permits for HVAC installations, replacements, and major repairs.
+Permit fees range from $50-200 depending on system size and complexity.
+Must submit equipment specifications and installation plans.

 §3